Mod Guidelines

 if (this->querySelector("hjfod.gdshare/export-button")) {

-// GDShare is loaded, compatability code
+// GDShare is loaded, compatibility code

 }